Technology for Rehabilitation

 He started Steve Wiseman Associates in 2001, primarily offering a service to people who had sustained an acquired brain injury.
 Sixteen years later, the business goes from strength to strength and serves clients with a wide range of disabilities and, of course, their families and carers.

-With a background in both technology and rehabilitation, Steve is well-placed to ensure that the service he provides for clients will promote their recovery and will be fully congruent with the treatment offered by all therapists who are working with that individual.
+With a background in both technology and rehabilitation, Steve is well-placed to ensure that the service he provides for clients will promote their recovery and will be fully congruent with the treatment offered by all therapists who are working with that individuals

 All our lives are becoming increasingly technology-dependent and disabled people are at risk of serious disadvantage if they are excluded from this revolution.
 It is encouraging to see major device and software manufacturers incorporate powerful accessibility tools into their products.
 Keith gets very excited when little-known features of mainstream tech enable one of our clients to do a job, learn something, express something or simply enjoy a game.